This bill requires the city to develop and map of areas in the city most susceptible to increased flooding in the future.

 Section 1.
 Subchapter 2 of chapter 1 of title 3 of the administrative code of the city of New York is amended by adding a new section 3-127 to read as follows:

-§ 3-127 Map of areas susceptible to flooding; mitigation plan. a.
-By July 1 of 2018 and every second year thereafter, the office of long term planning and sustainability, with the cooperation of all relevant agencies, shall develop and make publicly available on its website:
+§ 3-127 Map of areas most vulnerable to flooding; mitigation plan. a.
+In 2020 and no later than April 22, 2023 and no later than every four years after April 22, 2023, an office or agency designated by the mayor, with the cooperation of all relevant agencies, shall develop and make publicly available on its website:

-1. A map of areas in the city susceptible to increased flooding due to the anticipated effects of climate change, including but not limited to increased precipitation and sea level rise; and
+1. A map of areas in the city most vulnerable to increased flooding due to the anticipated effects of climate change, including but not limited to increased precipitation, coastal storms and sea level rise; and

 b.
-Such office shall seek the cooperation of the United States geological survey and such other public or private persons as such office deems appropriate in developing such map and plan.
+Such office shall seek the cooperation of relevant federal and state agencies and other public or private persons as such office deems appropriate in developing such map and plan.

 § 2.
-This local law shall take effect immediately.
+This local law takes effect immediately.

 LS# 1689 SS